choctaw-nation/labor-day/readme.md

 # Changelog

+## v3.3.3

+- update package.json to fix security issues
+- fix mispelling in footer "Tushkahomma" to "Tuskahomma"

 ## v3.3.1

 -   Update the events rest route to return both the `brief_description` and the `description` fields set with ACF